puppetlabs/puppet-docs/source/learning/agentprep.markdown

 Step 1: Duplicate Your Existing VM
 -----

-In general, you duplicate a virtual machine by:

-* Finding where it's stored on disk
-* Copying the folder that contains all of its files
-* Importing the main VM file in the copy into your virtualization software, as if it were a new VM.
+There are any number of ways you could make an agent VM for the next steps, but the fastest and easiest is to simply copy your existing VM and reconfigure it.
+(The reconfiguring could be difficult, but there's a module for that.)

-Below, we give instructions for doing this with VMware Fusion and with VirtualBox.
+Below, we give instructions for copying the VM with VMware Fusion and with VirtualBox.

 ### With VMware Fusion

-(Note: although we don't provide a full walkthrough for VMware Workstation, the process should be similar.)
+_(Note: although we don't provide a full walkthrough for VMware Workstation, the process should be similar.)_

-1. If you still have the zipped archive you originally downloaded, you can extract it again for a fresh copy.
+1. If you still have the zipped VM archive you originally downloaded, you can extract it again for a fresh copy.

     Otherwise, shut down the VM by running `shutdown -h now` while logged in as root.
 Once the system is stopped, locate the folder or bundle that contains the VMX file --- you can right-click its entry in the Virtual Machine Library window and choose "Show in Finder" --- and duplicate that entire directory.